zoltan2561/SecretServerAPI/README.md

 Currently, the application does not encrypt stored text because it was not a requirement based on the specifications.
 This means that while encryption could enhance security, the current implementation does not include this feature

-Thanks yor for reading if u have any question pleas feel free to contact me : pappzoltan6969@gmail.com
+Thank you for reading if u have any question please feel free to contact me : pappzoltan6969@gmail.com